Paul Young (Desperate Housewives): Season 7

 Paul is jarred at Beth's suicide and as she is brain dead but on life support, he refuses to let her go and let Susan have her kidney.
 Felicia meets Paul in prison, telling him that Beth truly loved him and that their feud has cost them both the life of someone special.
 Paul tells Susan he is turning off Beth's life support and letting Susan have the kidney.
 When Susan tells him how sorry she is, Paul breaks into tears.
 Felicia is released from jail, and decides to get revenge on Paul.
 They go to a lake to scatter Beth's ashes, Paul bringing a gun with for protection.
 Felicia takes it from him and holds it on him but then throws it away, saying they have to let go of the hate.
 They scatter the ashes but it is revealed they were fake, Felicia keeping the real ones and promising a more satisfying revenge on Paul.

 Felicia kidnaps Paul and hooks him up to a drip full of antifreeze and has a syringe of potassium chloride threatening to kill him instantly if he screams when she takes the duct tape off.
 Felicia says she wants him to feel remorse for murdering Martha, but Paul confesses, unaware that Felicia video taped everything.
 Susan, who is moving back home and wants to surprise M.J.
 Delfino by putting his favorite things in his room, walks in on Felicia and tricks her into leaving after calling the cops.
 Felicia comes back and tries to murder Susan with the potassium chloride syringe but Paul breaks free and strangles Felicia in the same way he killed Martha, but Susan talks him out of it.
 Felicia flees and dies when her car is hit by a semi-truck.
 Paul decides that if he is ever to redeem himself, he must atone for Martha's murder.
 He confesses to the police about Martha's murder, and is arrested.

 Season 8

 In the second episode of season 8,"Making the Connection", Bree Van de Kamp visits Paul in prison, prompted by a threatening note she received which is identical to the one sent to Mary Alice Young in the pilot that led to her suicide.
 Paul denies any prior knowledge of the note or who could have sent it, becoming angry that she would suspect him of capitalizing on his first wife's suicide.
-He then advises her not keep it to herself, suggesting that if Mary Alice had told her friends her secret like she had originally intended, she may not have killed herself.
+He then advises her not to keep it to herself, suggesting that if Mary Alice had told her friends her secret like she had intended, she may not have killed herself.
 Later, Paul phones Bree when he remembers the name of the cop who he confessed the story about Mary Alice and Martha's letter to on the night he was arrested: Chuck Vance.